jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 Once the one-time installation and initialisation is complete, we can turn our attention to actually deploying the experiment.
-Deployment means, in the current situation, uploading all of the relevant Python code, as well as the static (HTML, image) files, to the Google App Engine so that it can load the Python and start listening for incoming requests.
+Deployment means, in the current situation, uploading all of the relevant Python code, as well as the static files (*e.g.,* HTML, image, Javascript files), to the Google App Engine so that it can load the Python and start listening for incoming requests.

 ## Update the datastore index
 This step is easy to miss but important.
-Whenever information is retrieved from the datastore (a fancy word for a database), the specific
+Whenever information is retrieved from the datastore, the specific query requires a corresponding *index*.
+This index is updated whenever data is modified in the database.
+Simply retrieving or ordering records on the basis of a single "field" within the datastore is almost always handled as indexes are automatically created for each individual field upon the creation of entries (or *entities*) in the datastore.
+Querying entities by multiple fields, even if one is simply for ordering the results, requires the construction of specified indexes.

-requires a corresponding *index*.
-This index is updated on each
+These indexes can be specified in the `index.yaml` file in the application directory.
+This file must be deployed separated from the application using `gcloud app deploy index.yaml`.
+A few minutes should be given while the index specification is propagated in the database, otherwise a runtime error might be encountered when a query is run.

-The
+Failure to specify an index when querying will result in a runtime error.

 ## Deploy the application
 To deploy the application, change directory to the location of the